M-ThomasThaickal/Honda-Fit-App/README.md

 Parts list

 Car info (a page raving about the honda fit, and a page about my honda fit)
+* Add a record of all maintenence/repairs/mods done

 A 3D rotating model of the car (photogrammetry?)